itsdavehimself/disc-golf-scorecard-app/README.md

 6. Next create a URI variable for the MongoDB database: `URI='mongodb+srv://your_username:your_password@cluster0.gnnj1tx.mongodb.net/your_database?retryWrites=true&w=majority&appName=AtlasApp'`

-Be sure to replace 'your_username', 'your_password', and 'your_database' with your actualy MongoDB credentials.
+Be sure to replace 'your_username', 'your_password', and 'your_database' with your actual MongoDB credentials.

 7. Lastly, create a SECRET variable used for authenticating logins.
 It can be any random string of letters, numbers, and symbols, for example: `SECRET='#9XhZ@oD5TjLbN*wR$Gy8p2z!Q6AqFs7UvHc1rKmV'`